center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    sudo chown -R $(whoami) /usr/local/Cellar dscl
    ...
-   [SUCCESS] 2023/08/18 18:36:28 Successfully set task output.
    ```

-   Reviewing the history file, we see they often run admin and file managment commands to a linux server.
+   Reviewing the history file, we see the user scp commands to the specified IP address.

 ### 🔮 Reference Code & Reporting
 <br>